-In either a manufacturing or retail environment, having too much inventory of products your customers don't want and/or too little inventory on hand of what products your customers do want can cost you money.
-This Recipe shows you why it costs and how to reduce the damage.
+In a manufacturing or retail environment, having too much inventory of products your customers don't want and/or too little inventory on hand of what products your customers do want will cost you money and, consequently, profit.
+Many service businesses also have inventory even if it is items like stationary incidental to their main operation.
+This article shows you why under and over stocking costs and how to reduce the damage.

 The Understocked Problem